Mastering TipKit: Basics

 https://cdn.fatbobman.com/image-20231015180721474.png

-Developers can choose not to add a close button in the custom style to prevent users from disabling the prompt through that means.
+Developers may choose not to add a close button in the custom style to prevent users from invalidating the tip through that route.

-Additionally, developers can completely abandon TipView and popoverTip and achieve complete control over the way Tips are displayed by responding to the Tip state (which will be detailed in the next article).
+Additionally, developers can completely abandon TipView and popoverTip by implementing complete control over tip display methods through responding to tip states (this will be detailed in the next article).

-So far, the Tips we have created are purely informational.
-By adding actions, we can make Tips more interactive and enable more functionality.
+So far, the tips we’ve created have been purely for display.
+By adding actions, we can make tips more interactive and functional.

 Swift